 What is my first step?

 The first step is to attend an information session.
-Call 410-777-7318 for information session dates and time or view our online information session.
+View the information session schedule or call 410-777-7310 for more information.

 What is an RT (R)?